My top tips on trying traditional Peruvian food and drinks:

 As a bonus, serving sizes are massive, and if you love meat, you won’t be disappointed.
 If you don’t love meat, you better love corn and potatoes.

-There are over 3,000 varieties of potatoes in Peru, the country where potatoes were first domesticated (this designation spills over the boarder to Bolivia as well).
+There are over 3,000 varieties of potatoes in Peru, a staple of traditional Peruvian food, and the country where potatoes were first domesticated (this designation spills over the boarder to Bolivia as well).
 The oldest findings (8,000 years old!) were made around Lake Titicaca.

-The Incas basically survived on potatoes, and were the ones who, in their terraced agricultural laboratories, like the one at Moray, ended up growing thousands of different types of potatoes, most of which only grow in Peru to this day.
+The Incas basically survived on potatoes, and their methods of cultivation have influenced traditional Peruvian cooking, with thousands of potato varieties still grown today.
+They were the ones who, in their terraced agricultural laboratories, like the one at Moray, ended up growing thousands of different types of potatoes, most of which only grow in Peru to this day.

-The most popular ingredients in Peru: potatoes and corn
+The most popular ingredients of Peruvian cuisine: meat and potatoes

 Another familiar crop has benefitted from the Incas’ research: Peru has the biggest corn I’ve ever seen!
 Throughout Sacred Valley, which was the Inca Empire’s stomping grounds, you can get corn cobs with kernels the size of raspberries.
 Eat one cob and you’ve had your lunch!